Small finance bank

-SFB are a type of niche banks in India.
-Banks with a small finance bank (SFB) license can provide basic banking service of acceptance of deposits and lending.
+Small finance banks (SFB) are a type of niche banks in India.
+Banks with a SFB license can provide basic banking service of acceptance of deposits and lending.
 The aim behind these is to provide financial inclusion to sections of the economy not being served by other banks, such as small business units, small and marginal farmers, micro and small industries and unorganised sector entities.